awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-instance-type-requirements.md

 # Creating an Auto Scaling group using attribute\-based instance type selection<a name="create-asg-instance-type-requirements"></a>

-When you create an Auto Scaling group, you must specify the necessary information to configure the Amazon EC2 instances, the Availability Zones and VPC subnets for the instances, the desired capacity, and the minimum and maximum size limits\.
+When you create an Auto Scaling group, you must specify the necessary information to configure the Amazon EC2 instances, the Availability Zones and VPC subnets for the instances, the desired capacity, and the minimum and maximum capacity limits\.

 As an alternative to manually choosing instance types when creating a [mixed instances group](ec2-auto-scaling-mixed-instances-groups.md), you can specify a set of instance attributes that describe your compute requirements\.
 As Amazon EC2 Auto Scaling launches instances, any instance types used by the Auto Scaling group must match your required instance attributes\.
 This is known as *attribute\-based instance type selection*\.